Derrick Dunlop

-Sir Derrick Melville Dunlop FRSE FRCP FRCPE FRCSE FDS LLD QHP (3 April 1902-9 June 1980) was a senior Scottish physician and pharmacologist at the forefront of British medical administration and policy-making in the late 20th century.
-He created the Dunlop Committee which investigates the side-effects of new drugs in the UK.
+Sir Derrick Melville Dunlop (3 April 1902 – 9 June 1980) was a Scottish physician and pharmacologist in British medical administration and policy-making in the late 20th century.
+He established the Dunlop Committee which investigates the side-effects of new drugs in the UK.

 Life

-Dunlop was born in Edinburgh on 3 April 1902 the son of Margaret Boog Scott and her husband, Dr George Henry (Harry) Melville Dunlop (185?-1916) of 20 Abercromby Place, an expert in child health and physician at the Edinburgh Sick Children’s Hospital.
-His father died of pneumonia at Etaples in France during the First World War.
-A Major in the Royal Army Medical Corps he was one of the oldest physicians to volunteer for active service.
+Dunlop was born in Edinburgh on 3 April 1902 to Dr George Harry Melville Dunlop (1859–1916) of 20 Abercromby Place, an expert in child health and physician at the Edinburgh Sick Children’s Hospital, and Margaret Eliot Boog Scott.
+His father, a Major in the Royal Army Medical Corps and one of the oldest physicians to volunteer for active service, died of pneumonia at Étaples in France during the First World War.

-Dunlop attended Edinburgh Academy from 1909-1919.
-He attended Brasenose College, Oxford and then the University of Edinburgh, graduating with an MB ChB in 1926, followed by an MD gained in 1927.
+Dunlop attended Edinburgh Academy from 1909 until 1919.
+He went up to Brasenose College, Oxford, and then the University of Edinburgh, graduating as MB ChB in 1926, followed by an MD awarded in 1927.

 He worked briefly in London before returning to Edinburgh to work under Sir Robert Philip on pioneering work regarding the treatment of tuberculosis before taking up the Christison Chair in Therapeutics and Clinical Pharmacology aged 34, and also concurrently being Senior Physician at the Edinburgh Royal Infirmary.
 Dunlop tutored Joyce Baird, who went on to establish a Metabolic Unit and conduct laboratory and clinical research into diabetes and other endocrine disorders.

+In 1929 Dunlop was elected a member of the Harveian Society of Edinburgh and was one of its secretaries from 1934-1956.
+He served as President in 1957.
 In 1937 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir Robert William Philip, Arthur Logan Turner, Edwin Bramwell, and Sir Sydney Alfred Smith.
 In 1946, Dunlop was elected to the Aesculapian Club of Edinburgh.

 He was knighted by Queen Elizabeth II in 1960.
-In 1961 he was made official Physician to the Queen in Scotland, a post he held until 1965.
+In 1961 he was appointed official Physician to the Queen in Scotland, a post he held until 1965.

-He retired from his professorship in 1962.
-He lived most of his adult life at Bavelaw Castle near Balerno, to the south-west of Edinburgh, just south of Threipmuir Reservoir.
+Dunlop retired from his professorship in 1962.

 In 1963 the British Government asked him to set up and chair a Committee following the thalidomide tragedy.
 This was called the Committee on the Safety of Medicines.
 In 1968 he became the first Chairman of the newly created Medicines Commission.

-He died in Edinburgh on 9 June 1980.
+Sir Derrick died in Edinburgh on 9 June 1980.
+He lived most of his adult life at Bavelaw Castle near Balerno, to the south-west of Edinburgh, just south of Threipmuir Reservoir.